Ameba-AIoT/ameba-iot-docs/amebadplus/en/application_note/file_system/src/file_system.rst

 VFS Bin File Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If data needs to be placed in the Flash in advance, VFS bin file can be generated on PC.
-After generating the bin file, it should be downloaded to VFS1 region according to the Flash layout.
+After generating the bin file, it should be downloaded to VFS region according to the Flash layout.

 LittleFS Bin File Generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^